-The state of Michigan requires all students to receive vaccinations.
+The state of Michigan requires all students to receive vaccinations or submit a waiver.
 This applies to public and non-public school students.
 Michigan considers homeschoolers non-public school students.

 However, if you homeschool, you do not need to keep records of your child’s immunizations and will not be required to submit them to anyone.

 (see legal reference #2)